Clonmel RFC

-Clonmel RFC is an Irish rugby team based in Clonmel, County Tipperary, in the province of Munster.
+Clonmel RFC is an Irish rugby union team based in Clonmel, County Tipperary, in the province of Munster.
 They play in Division 2C of the All-Ireland League.

 The club was founded in 1882, and fields both men's and women's XV teams as well as several age-grade teams including a minis section.
 The club has won the Munster Junior League on four occasions.
 Following the League victory in 2018–19 the club gained senior status by winning promotion to the All-Ireland League for the first time in the club's history.